ECP-WarpX/impactx/docs/source/usage/python.rst

       Access the elements in the accelerator lattice.
       See :py:mod:`impactx.elements` for lattice elements.

+   .. py:property:: turns

+      The number of turns through the lattice.
+      Note: this does not check if the lattice is periodic.

    .. py:property:: abort_on_warning_threshold

       (optional) Set to "low", "medium" or "high".